graphpaperpress/Sell-Media/readme.txt

 * Double check your Sell Media Settings after upgrading

 == Changelog ==

+= 1.7 =
+* Bug: Fixed issue with price groups not appearing in the drop down

 = 1.6.9 =
 * Tweak: Next/Previous on the default single item page now cycles through collections in same category